adedomin/csc341-project/gym.md

 employee_id NUMERIC(10) PK/FK      The employee maintaining this.

-type        VARCHAR(20) n/a        What is being worked on.
+needs_work  VARCHAR(50) n/a        What is being worked on.

-date        Date        n/a        When the maintenance is going to
+work_date   Date        n/a        When the maintenance is going to
                                    take place.
 ----------- ----------- ---------- -----------------------------------